-At this time, Guaifenesin is a medication that is sold over the counter.
+At this time, guaifenesin is a medication that is sold over the counter.
 It is considered an expectorant.
-It is taken by mouth and is usually used to assist an individual in expectorating phlegm from their airways, especially when they have some severe respiratory tract infection.
-It is considered quite safe, and its use may show an improvement in both men and women and their infertility issue if the issue is somehow correlated to the production of mucus.
+It is taken by mouth and is usually used to assist an individual in expectorating phlegm from their airways, especially when they have severe respiratory tract infections.
+It is considered safe, and its use may show an improvement in both men and women and their infertility issues if the issue is somehow correlated to the production of mucus.
 Guaifenesin is interesting because it's not only an expectorant, it's also a kind of muscle relaxant and even has anticonvulsive properties.
 Guaifenesin reduces the adhesiveness of mucous, as well as its surface tension.
 It also ups the hydration of that mucus.
 (Guaifenesin, 2018)

 Is Guaifenesin Safe When Trying to Conceive?